 All prerequisite coursework must be completed or in progress with a C grade or higher by the application deadline.

 Students pursuing the bachelor's degree option should review the University of Minnesota Rochester admission requirements.
-Bachelor's degree students are jointly admitted to UMR and Mayo School of Health Sciences.
+Bachelor's degree students are jointly admitted to UMR and Mayo Clinic School of Health Sciences.

 Students pursuing the bachelor's degree option must complete all prerequisites listed under the certificate option as well as general psychology, general chemistry, microbiology with a lab and statistics.
 See the UMR prerequisite course and transfer guides for Minnesota four-year colleges and universities or for Minnesota two-year community colleges.